vinciob/vinciob/README.md

 - 👋 Hi, I’m @vinciob
-- 👀 I’m interested in Web Developer and Blockchain technology
-- 🌱 I’m an expert of Wordpress CMS
-- 🌱 I’m currently learning Node js, React and Next.js
+- 🌱 I’m a Front-end Developer (React)

 <!--- - 📫 How to reach me --->